CEMS401 Global Strategy

 - English.

-- Semester
+- Teaching Semester

 Autumn.
-Offered in autumn 2024.
+Offered autumn 2025.

 Course responsible

-Associate professor Björn Schmeisser, Departement of Strategy and Management
+Associate Professor Björn Schmeisser, Departement of Strategy and Management